Malivil/TTT-Randomat-20/API.md

 Optionally, this can be a table of segments with formatting flags _(`bold`, `italic`, `underline`, `strikethrough`, `outline`)_ that will be used to build the description string.\
 *Realm:* Server\
 *Example:*\
-Displays the event description `"Normal, bold and italic, underline, strikethrough, outline"` with each text segment having the stated formatting.
+Sets the event description to `"Normal, bold and italic, underline, strikethrough, outline"` with each text segment having the stated formatting.
 ```lua
 EVENT.Description = {
   {text = "Normal, "},